mrodrigues17/machine_learning_from_scratch/README.md

 # Writing Machine Learning Algorithms from Scratch in Python (no ML libraries)
-Implementation of various machine learning algorithms on a binary classification task.
+Implementation of various machine learning algorithms on a binary classification task using only numpy and pandas

 ## Data
 The data are from Titanic survival dataset from Kaggle.com.
 This is a beginner's level competition where competitors use information about the Titanic passengers to predict if they survived or perished on the sinking ship.